 5. Yale University

 We hope that this article on the best universities to study humanities in the USA was helpful.
-Make sure to also check out the Open Courses for International Students and Guide to Studying in the USA Page to learn more about studying in the United States!
+Make sure to also check out the Available Courses for International Students and Guide to Studying in the USA Page to learn more about studying in the United States!

 About the Author: Hyun Lee